canlab/Neuroimaging_Pattern_Masks/Atlases_and_parcellations/2023_Bianciardi_BrainstemNavigatorV0.9/README.md

 ## Comparison between spaces

-Given the small scale of these structures accurate alignment is critically important for localization.
-Diedrichsen has specific brainstem alignment protocols that may be worth looking into, but at the very least you should be using the same reference template.
+Given the small scale of these structures accurate alignment may be more important for localization than for other atlases.
+Diedrichsen has specific brainstem alignment protocols (SUIT) that may be worth looking into, but at the very least you should be using the same reference template.
+The difference between MNI152NLin6Asym and MNI152NLin2009cAsym is minor but better safe than sorry.

-ToDo: Add examples of parcellations aligned to MNI152NLin6Asym and MNI152NLin2009cAsym here.

 ### Copyright